open-metadata/OpenMetadata/docs/open-source-community/developer/build-code-run-tests.md

 ## Prerequisites

-* Make sure you are using maven 3.5.x or higher and JDK 11 or higher.
 *   Make sure you have a local instance of MySQL and ElasticSearch.

     * For an easy install of MySQL and ES, just install Docker on your local machine and run the following commands from the top-level directory